backupparachute/vehichaul-api-docs/_documentation/getting_started.md

   - name:
     content:
 content_markdown: |-
-  Welcome to the Vehichaul REST API Docs
+  Welcome to the Vehichaul API Docs

   This API document is designed for those interested in developing for our platform.